 Someone similar to yourself?
 If someone in the address book is a similar to yourself then let your regular contacts know.
 Ask them to take extra care when emailing you and advise them to enter your username to make it easier do so safely.

 Someone similar to one of your regular contacts?
-If you find someone similar to a recipient your regularly email then make a note of the correct contacts username (alias) and type this into the To field whenever you email them.
-After a few moments Outlook will resolve this to their full name; if you want this to happen instantly then just click ‘check names’.
+If you find someone in the Outlook address book with a similar name to someone you email regularly then make a note of your contact's username (alias) and type this into the To field whenever you email them.
+Click Check Names and you'll see their full name come up.
 Finish composing your message but don’t forget to check the recipients again before you send.